Home

 many ways:

-Alternate the colors by painting each nail
+- Alternate the colors by painting each nail entirely

-next school color.
+school color.
 For example, if your school colors are

-blue and white, start with blue on your thumbnail, white
+blue and white, start with blue on your thumbnail,

-forth.
+and so forth.

-Paint the nails all the same solid color, and
+- Paint the nails all the same solid color, and

 once completely dry, paint the tips the other school